m-dhieu/alu_regex-data-extraction-m-dhieu/README.md

 - Enter your name when prompted to personalize your experience.
 - Read the progress messages to be informed on the data extraction progress.
+- Navigate the menu to test your data or view sample extracted data.
-- View saved extracted data in their respective individual text files (e.g., `emails_extracted.txt`) or the combined summary file, `all_extracted_data.txt`.
+- View saved extracted data in their respective individual text files (e.g., `emails_extracted.txt`) or the combined summary file, `all_extracted_data.txt`, in your console.
-- Modify the `sample_text` variable in the data extraction script to test with your data.
+- Modify the `sample_text` variable in the data extraction script to test data that suits you (This data is in-built and not the same as the one that you enter on your console for testing).

 ---